Sxxxk/waveletTurbulence/readme.md

 # Wavelet turbulence

+This project is a python implementation of the paper [Wavelet Turbulence for Fluid Simulation] (https://www.cs.cornell.edu/~tedkim/WTURB/wavelet_turbulence.pdf) from Theodore Kim, Doug James, Nils Thurey, and Markus Gross.
+It's the result of a school project in our Wavelet course, where we had to implement a paper that use wavelets.
+We did not implement everything the wavelet noise for example because it's an other paper.

 ## Requirements
 ### OpenVDB
 Refer to instructions found there : https://pypi.org/project/pyopenvdb/ (it is not only pip install pyopenvdb)